manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 4. `POST /json/insert` with a numeric top-level `id` into a UUID-ID table currently returns HTTP 409/action-request-validation; it should be HTTP 400 because UUID IDs must be strings.
 5. `POST /json/replace` with an invalid UUID string in top-level `id` currently returns HTTP 409/action-request-validation; it should be HTTP 400.
 6. `POST /json/bulk` with an invalid UUID action `id` currently returns top-level HTTP 500 and per-item 409; it should not be a server error.
 Prefer either top-level HTTP 400 or the endpoint's established bulk-envelope behavior with per-item 400.
-7. ES-compatible `POST /_bulk` with an invalid UUID `_id` currently gives per-item 400 but bubbles the response to top-level HTTP 409.
-Prefer ES-style top-level HTTP 200 with item status 400, or top-level HTTP 400 if the project standardizes on request rejection.
+7. ES-compatible `POST /_bulk` keeps the pre-UUID handler's grouped transactions and error-envelope behavior.
+Standardizing independent per-item commits, conflict responses, or top-level versus item status codes is separate main-branch work and is not part of UUID-ID support.

 The likely minimal fix area for these gaps is HTTP error classification/envelope handling around `searchdhttp.cpp` and the JSON/ES bulk adapters, not the UUID storage model.